 - a.
 Problem: A founded way to describe DSOs data is needed

 - b.
 Constraints: Standardized base,

 - c.
 Assumptions: RESTful webservices can be used according to CIM Standards, REST is easier to integrate than Soap

 - d.
 Alternatives: CIM in different Versions, RESTful, Soap

 - e.
 Decision: CIM Version 17 or newer, REST

-- 8. BPMN Camunda (not explicitly specified)
+- 8. BPMN Camunda (not explicitely specified)

 - a.
 Problem: Process Engine

 - b.
 Constraints:

 - c.
 Assumptions:

 - d.
 Alternatives:

 - e.
 Decision: Camunda (It is suggested to use Camunda for business processes.
-If a software developer names an alternative, the AC will discuss this.)
+If a software developer names an alternative, the AC will discuss this.
+Camunda is Blacklisted to Version 7.10 because of failed Eclipse IP-Check.
+Version 7.11 shall pass the IP-Check, but IP-Check needs to be done.)